How to Earn Money as a Kid in 2023

 - Sell designs or fonts.
 If your keen on graphic design, sell your creations or try your hand at making a font.
 Creative Market is an example of an online marketplace where you can sell your designs, fonts, and photography.

-- Create and sell on Etsy.
+- Create and sell crafts on Etsy.
 Esty is perfect for selling not only physical goods but digital downloads as well.
 While most people sell material craft creations, you can also sell things like printables and SVGs files for Cricut machines.
+Learn more about the best selling items to list on Etsy here.

 - Sell t-shirt designs.
 Sites like CafePress allow you to create the design and sell it.
 Once sold, they deal with creating the shirt and shipping it out.
 The only thing you have to provide is the design file.

 - Sell used items.
-Thanks to the growth of sites like Decluttr, eBay, Craigslist, NextDoor, and Facebook Marketplace, there are tons of places to sell your used items.
+Thanks to the growth of sites like Decluttr, eBay, Craigslist, NextDoor, and Facebook Marketplace, any of these are a great place to sell your used items.
 Learn more about how to sell on eBay with this step-by-step tutorial.
 Another great resource is the Fleamarket Flipper to learn how to look for things that are easy to flip for a profit.

 - Buy things in bulk (or for cheap) and resell them.
 Reselling bulk items is called retail arbitrage, and it’s big.
 It’s primarily done on Amazon and can turn into a thriving business with some research and hard work.